d-rug/d-rug.github.io/index.md

 ***"The sweetest R-help group this side of the Mississippi."***

-Welcome to the Davis R Users' Group (DRUG)!
+Welcome to the Davis R Users' Group (D-RUG)!
 We are a community of R users at UC Davis who support each other in using R for science.
 Our focus is providing a space for beginning and intermediate users to learn from each other.

--   ***Come to our weekly work sessions***: This is the core purpose of DRUG.
+-   ***Come to our weekly work sessions!
+For Fall Quarter 2016, weekly work sessions will be be held Thursdays 1pm - 3pm in Wickson 2124.***  This is the core purpose of DRUG.
 We have weekly, 2-hour work sessions where people bring their computers to work on their own projects, and ask each other questions as needed.
 We have no TAs - just mutual support in R, statistics, and related topics.
 Group members sometimes give short presentations on R methods and best practices or to get feedback on their projects.

-    ***For Fall Quarter 2016, weekly work sessions will be be held Thursdays 1pm - 3pm in Wickson 2124.***

     ***For real-time updates on weekly work sessions and presentations, follow [@Voovarb](http://www.twitter.com/Voovarb/) and [@ucdlevy](http://www.twitter.com/ucdlevy) on Twitter.***